Caymanian

 Caymanians are the status holders or born citizens of the Cayman Islands.
 As a British Overseas Territory, citizens of the Cayman Islands will hold British Overseas Territories Citizenship.
-There is no record of a native people to the Cayman Islands.
-Most Caymanians are of mixed European and African descent, coming from early British settlers and enslaved people from Africa.
+There is no record of a native people to the Cayman Islands, such as groups like the Arawak or Carib people who were native to most of the Caribbean; therefore most Caymanians today are of mixed European and African descent, coming from early British settlers and enslaved people from Africa.

 Since 21 May 2002, citizens of all the British Overseas Territories became British citizens under a new UK law, granting the people of every BOT, including the Cayman Islands, the right to live, study and work in the UK as a full citizen, as well as receive the same benefits given to British citizens in the UK.

 Ethnicities

 Most Caymanians are of mixed European and African ancestry.
 Although slavery occurred in the Cayman Islands, it was not as common in comparison to the rest of the Caribbean, therefore, when it was abolished, European and African residents seemed to integrate faster than other nations, resulting in a more mixed race population.
 There are also prominent black and white populations, with a sizable South Asian population, mainly made up of immigrants from India and the Philippines.